So You Think You Can Dance (American TV series): Influence and international franchise

-In 2009, Lythgoe came together with fellow SYTYCD judge Adam Shankman as well as Katie Holmes, Carrie Ann Inaba and others in the dance entertainment industry in an effort to launch The Dizzyfeet Foundation, with the aim of providing scholarships and training to young dancers of limited means.
+In 2009, Lythgoe came together with fellow SYTYCD judge Adam Shankman as well as Katie Holmes, Carrie Ann Inaba, and others in the dance entertainment industry to launch The Dizzyfeet Foundation, intending to provide scholarships and training to young dancers of limited means.
 The foundation has been referenced sporadically on the show since.
-In 2010, Lythgoe, with the assistance of other SYTYCD personalities and long-time healthy lifestyles proponent Congresswoman Eleanor Holmes Norton, was successful in getting another of his dance-oriented concepts realized—an official National Dance Day, now held annually on the last Saturday of July, to promote fitness through movement.
+In 2010, Lythgoe, with the assistance of other SYTYCD personalities and long-time healthy lifestyles proponent congresswoman Eleanor Holmes Norton, was successful in getting another of his dance-oriented concepts realized an official National Dance Day, now held annually on the last Saturday of July, to promote fitness through movement.
 This national dance day has been celebrated annually by the show since.

-Before the end of 2005, the year that the series first premiered, its format had already been licensed for the first of a number foreign adaptations.
+Before the end of 2005, when the series first premiered, its format had already been licensed for the first of several foreign adaptations.
 To date, the resulting So You Think You Can Dance franchise has produced 28 shows representing 39 countries and comprising more than 90 individual seasons.
 These adaptations have aired in Armenia, Australia, Belgium, Canada, China, Denmark, Egypt, Finland, France, Georgia, Germany, Greece, Iraq, India, Israel, Jordan, Kazakhstan, Kuwait, Lebanon, Lithuania, Malaysia, Morocco, the Netherlands, New Zealand, Norway, Palestinian Territories, Poland, Portugal, Qatar, Russia, South Africa, Sudan, Sweden, Syria, Tunisia, Turkey, Ukraine, United Arab Emirates, the United Kingdom and Vietnam.

 Awards and nominations

 As of 2017, nine former SYTYCD contestants have been nominated for the Primetime Emmy Award for Outstanding Choreography.
-Five were nominated for their work on Dancing with the Stars: Chelsie Hightower in 2010, Travis Wall and Nick Lazzarini in 2012 (with Teddy Forance), Alison Holker in 2013 (with Derek Hough) and Witney Carson in 2015.
-Hokuto Konishi, Ryan “Ryanimay” Conferido, and Dominic “D-Trix” Sandoval were nominated in 2016 as part of the B-boy troupe Quest Crew for their work on America's Best Dance Crew.
-Dmitry Chaplin in 2009 and Travis Wall in 2011, 2013, 2014, 2015, 2016 and 2017 were nominated for their work on SYTYCD itself.
+Five were nominated for their work on Dancing with the Stars: Chelsie Hightower in 2010, Travis Wall and Nick Lazzarini in 2012 (with Teddy Forance), Allison Holker in 2013 (with Derek Hough) and Witney Carson in 2015.
+Hokuto Konishi, Ryan "Ryanimay" Conferido, and Dominic "D-Trix" Sandoval were nominated in 2016 as part of the B-boy troupe Quest Crew for their work on America's Best Dance Crew.
+Dmitry Chaplin in 2009 and Travis Wall in 2011, 2013, 2014, 2015, 2016, and 2017, were nominated for their work on SYTYCD itself.
 The only former contestants to have won the Choreography Emmy are Konishi, Conferido, and Sandoval in 2016 and Wall in 2015 and 2017.